mcgill-robotics/drone-2024/README.md

 # drone_2024
 Use  `git clone --recursive <https-link>` to clone this repo.
+Drone and various other models can be found under models.
 # Packages structure
 Please test abundantly, for each node write an equivalently named test python script which tests the functionallity of that node and the